• Skip to primary navigation

 🌟 Why this recipe works

-• Versatile uses – air fryer tempeh is great for throwing in other dishes like a vegan stir fry, veg curries and even in Buddha bowls.
+Versatile uses – air fryer tempeh is great for throwing in other dishes like a vegan stir fry, veg curries Buddha bowls and even for breakfast, like this tempeh on toast.
 While the tempeh cooks in the air fryer, it’s a great time to make the rest of a meal!

 📋 Ingredient Notes